embiimob/Sup/README.md

 # Sup!?
 open source experimental decentralized state engine protocol

 this Sup!?
-Object Browseer is a READ ONLY demonstration of establishing identies and tracking changes with comments on immutable bitcoin objects in a format familiar to more traditional nft enthusiasts.
+Object Browser is a READ ONLY demonstration of establishing identies and tracking changes with comments on immutable bitcoin objects in a format familiar to more traditional nft enthusiasts.

 Installation
 1. Download latest release .zip file